Chrome now allows moving Side Panel to left from right

 Google Chrome now allows users to move Side Panel to the left side of the screen from the right.
 Google has added an option for the same in Chrome appearance settings.
-Here is how you can do that.
 By default, the Side panel will appear on the right.

 From Firefox, Vivaldi, and Opera to new Microsoft Edge and Chrome, these browsers follow the same pattern of displaying a single panel aka Sidebar to view and access history, bookmarks, and other stuff.